-Turning the refrigerator/freezer temperature control to "0" turns off the compressor and prevents the refrigerator from cooling, but does not disconnect the power to the light bulb and other electrical components.
+Adjusting the refrigerator temperature control to "0" turns off the compressor and prevents the refrigerator from cooling, but does not disconnect the power to the light bulb and other electrical components.
 To turn off power to your refrigerator, you must unplug the power cord from the wall outlet.